 Older issues of Transportation Research Record (formerly Highway Research Record) dating to 1963 are available in print from the VDOT Research library.

-Combines the records from TRB’s Transportation Research Information Services (TRIS) Database and the OECD’s Joint Transport Research Centre’s International Transport Research Documentation (ITRD) Database.
-TRID provides access to more than one million records of transportation research worldwide, including documents in French, German, Spanish and other languages.
+Combines records from TRB’s Transportation Research Information Services (TRIS) Database and the OECD’s Joint Transport Research Centre’s International Transport Research Documentation (ITRD) Database.
+TRID provides access to more than 1.2 million records of transportation research worldwide, including documents in French, German, Spanish and other languages.

 New / Trial Resources